HumanCellAtlas/data-portal-content/content/privacy/privacy/privacy.md

 ### 4. Who will have access to your personal data?

+The personal data will be disclosed to:

+- Authorized staff in the data controller’s institutions acting on behalf of the Human Cell Atlas Project.

+The data controller will also rely on certain data processors to support the service and some of these processors will also be able to access the data listed above.
+A few non-exhaustive examples are listed below:

-Google Analytics, which HCA relies on to analyze service usage (see <https://www.google.com/analytics/terms/us.html>).
+- Google Analytics, which HCA relies on to analyze service usage (see https://www.google.com/analytics/terms/us.html).
 To learn more about how to opt out of Google’s use of cookies as part of its Analytics services, you may visit Google’s [Ads Settings](https://adssettings.google.com/authenticated).
 You will be able to prevent your data from being used by Google Analytics by installing Google’s opt-out browser add-on from the [Google Analytics Opt-out Page](https://tools.google.com/dlpage/gaoptout).

-The personal data will be disclosed to:

-- Authorized staff in the data controller’s institutions acting on behalf of the Human Cell Atlas Project.
-- The Zendesk Service providers which HCA relies on to provide the service (see [Zendesk’s GDPR compliance statement](https://www.zendesk.com/company/customers-partners/eu-data-protection/)).
+- Zendesk, which HCA relies on to manage and respond to help requests.
+More information about Zendesk can be found at their [GDPR compliance statement](https://www.zendesk.com/company/customers-partners/eu-data-protection).

 ### 5. Will your personal data be transferred to third countries (i.e. countries not part of EU/EEA) and/or international organizations?